Macarena: Popularity

 By 1997, the song had sold 11 million copies.
 While having only a 25% take in royalties from the song, Romero and Ruiz became immensely wealthy.
 According to BBC News, during the year 2003 alone—a full decade after the song's initial release—Romero and Ruiz made US$250,000 in royalties.
 Julio Iglesias is quoted as congratulating the duo personally: "My success singing in English from Miami is nothing compared to yours; coming out of Dos Hermanas with little international exposure elsewhere and selling these many records in Spanish takes two huge sets of cojones."

 In VH1's 2002 documentary 100 Greatest One-hit Wonders, "Macarena" was ranked as No. 1.
 "Macarena" was also ranked No. 1 on a different VH1 documentary, 40 Awesomely Bad No. 1 Songs.
 On America's Best Dance Crew, it was danced to on the Whack Track Challenge, given to the Ringmasters.
 In July 2020, digital publication The Pudding carried out a study on the most iconic songs from the 1990s and songs that are most known by Millennials and the people of Generation Z. "Macarena" was the eighth song with the highest recognisability rate.

-In a December 1, 1996 Peanuts comic strip, Snoopy is about to join Woodstock and a unnamed identical bird at a frozen-over birdbath for a hockey game, but they start off by doing the Macarena dance first before playing, much to his embarrassment.
+In a December 1, 1996, Peanuts comic strip, Snoopy is about to join Woodstock and an unnamed identical bird at a frozen-over birdbath for a hockey game, but they start off by doing the Macarena dance first before playing, much to his embarrassment.

 Music video

 The music video for the reworked Bayside Boys-remix of "Macarena" was directed by Vincent Calvet.
-It was choreographed and starred Mia Frye and features ten different women singing and dancing with Los del Río against a white background.
-In contrast to the scantily-clad women, Los del Río is dressed in suits.
+It starred Mia Frye, who was also the choreographer, and features ten different women singing and dancing with Los del Río against a white background.
+In contrast to the scantily-clad women, Los del Río are dressed in suits.
+When the music video for the Bayside Boys Remix was filmed, Mia Frye choreographed a greatly simplified version of the Macarena dance that already existed at the time.
+Frye and director Calvet drew inspiration from video footage from clubs in Mexico that showed large crowds of people dancing the original, more complex, Macarena.

+According to Los del Rio, the dance originated from the interaction between the band and the audience at concerts.
+It started with some improvised arm movements from the singers during an instrumental part of the song.
+Some people in the audience then began to imitate similar dance moves.
+In the interplay between the band and the audience, an early form of Macarena dance gradually emerged over the course of several concerts because stories about the Macarena dance spread among the band's fans by word of mouth.